Reviewing Upper South East Water Allocation Plans

 The Padthaway, Tatiara and Tintinara-Coonalpyn water allocation plans were adopted between 2009 and 2012, and are due for review before 2019 to 2022.

-The SE NRM Board held a series of public meetings at Bordertown, Tintinara and Padthaway, attended a number of stakeholder group meetings and invited written feedback.
+In 2016 the SE NRM Board held a series of public meetings at Bordertown, Tintinara and Padthaway, attended a number of stakeholder group meetings and invited written feedback.

 To identify priorities, the engagement process focused on the following questions: